Inside Project Texas, TikTok’s Big Answer To US Lawmakers’ China Fears

 Shanahan declined to comment on TikTok’s discussions about creating a separate data governance entity, and on the fact that the USTS team reports to a ByteDance employee.

 Project Texas comes at a critical time in TikTok’s short history.
 TikTok was the world’s most-visited website in 2021, overtaking YouTube in US watch time and Facebook in app downloads for the first time.
+(Disclosure: In a previous life, I held policy positions at Facebook and Spotify.)
 But ever since TikTok became popular in the US, it has been fighting the perception that its Chinese ownership makes it dangerous.
 In 2019, the Committee for Foreign Investment in the United States (CFIUS) began investigating whether TikTok posed a risk to national security, and the US Navy and Army banned TikTok from soldiers’ work phones.
 In August 2020, President Donald Trump announced that he would ban the app if it was not sold to a US company.
 As US tech giants Oracle and Microsoft explored a deal to buy TikTok from ByteDance, the Chinese government reclassified TikTok’s algorithm as a “sensitive technology” potentially ineligible for sale to a US company.

 Despite this complication, a tentative deal was reached between Oracle and ByteDance, but the sale was put on hold in February 2021 after Trump left office.
 Reuters earlier reported that TikTok and Oracle are nearing a deal for the US tech company to store all American user data, and that access to that data would be limited to a specific team.
 The Biden administration is currently in the process of developing new regulations for apps that could enable foreign governments to obtain US citizen data.